YangnengChen/multi-view-joint-learning/code/README.md

-This code is for MVCINN.
+This code is for multi-view-joint-learning.

 The dataset can be download from [here](https://github.com/mfiddr/MFIDDR)
 # TODO